 Autonoma is an open source, AI-native testing platform that replaces manual test case management with autonomous agents.
 Like TestQuality, it integrates with GitHub.
 Unlike TestQuality, it actually reads your code and generates tests from it.

-Three Agents, Zero Manual Test Cases
+Four Agents, Zero Manual Test Cases

 1. Planner Agent (Replaces Manual Test Case Writing).
 Connects to your GitHub repository via a GitHub App and reads your codebase.
 Analyzes routes, API endpoints, component structure, and user flows.
 Generates test scenarios automatically from actual code.
 Handles database state setup by generating endpoints to prepare your DB for each test.
 You do not write test cases; the Planner agent creates them by understanding your application architecture.
+Planner is one of Autonoma's two primary agents.

 Verification layers at each step ensure consistent, reliable behavior.
 Agents do not take random paths or make probabilistic guesses.